SaliSharfman/Ex2_DirectedWeightedGraph/README.md

 <u>authors:  Sali Sharfman, Josef Sokolov.</u></br></br>
 This OOP deals with the realization of weighted and directed graphs.
 It includes a few calculations on the graph via well-known algorithms such as Floyd-Warshall algorithm and Dijkstra algorithm and also it includes the GUI (graphical user interface) to show the graph itself and it's calculations to the user. </br>
 As part of implementing the graphs we implemented classes:</br>
- * class Node</br>
+ <b>* class Node</br>
  * class Edge</br>
  * class Graph</br>
  * class Geo_Location</br>
- * class GraphAlgorithms (algorithms on the graph)</br>
+ * class GraphAlgorithms</b> (algorithms on the graph)</br>
 </br>
 The algorithms we implemented are: </br></br>
- - Center:  finding a central node (node with the minimal sum weight of edges that get out of it to all other nodes).
+ 🔹<b>Center:</b>  finding a central node (node with the minimal sum weight of edges that get out of it to all other nodes).
 Our algorithm for finding center is based on Floyd-Warshall algorithm that is dynamic programming.
 The Floyd–Warshall algorithm compares all possible paths through the graph between each pair of vertices.
 It is able to do this with Θ(|V|^3).Pseudocode for Floyd–Warshall algorithm: </br>
 <img width="662" alt="Screen Shot 2021-12-13 at 21 02 19" src="https://user-images.githubusercontent.com/77780368/145872235-fa4662fb-aeae-4d16-9b98-a53e0b4a6354.png">

 After that we have matrix with the shortest paths so to find vertex with the best sum of all shortest path we just sum all of the shortest path from the n-vertex and return vertex with the minimal sum.</br>
- - Shortest path:  finding the shortest path between two nodes and its length.
-Our algorithm for finding shortest path is based on Dijkstra algorithm.</br></br>
+ 🔹<b>Shortest path:</b>  finding the shortest path between two nodes and its length.
+Our algorithm for finding shortest path is based on Dijkstra algorithm.</br>
- - Is connected:  checking if the graph is connected.
-Our algorithm for finding if the graph is connected is based on Dijkstra algorithm too (For the first time we used BFS algorithm and it also worked well but found out that we can calculate it with Dijkstra algorithm as well and because Dijkstra was working faster so we prefered it)</br></br>
+ 🔹<b>Is connected: </b>checking if the graph is connected.
+Our algorithm for finding if the graph is connected is based on Dijkstra algorithm too (For the first time we used BFS algorithm and it also worked well but found out that we can calculate it with Dijkstra algorithm as well and because Dijkstra was working faster so we prefered it)</br>
- - Tsp:(not real tsp but very close to it):   finding finding the shortest path that goes over all nodes in the graph.
+🔹<b>Tsp</b>:(not real tsp but very close to it):   finding finding the shortest path that goes over all nodes in the graph.
 Here we used Simulated annealing (SA) Algorithm.
 Simulated annealing (SA) is a probabilistic technique for approximating the global optimum of a given function. </br></br>
 In addition, the program has editing options for the graph, which are: add node, delete node, connect edge, and delete edge.</br>